Marium39hani/Marium39hani/README.md

 **About me:**

-I'm doing Bachelor’s degree in **Computer Information and Systems Engineering** from the **NED University of Engineering and Technology**, Karachi, Pakistan.
+I'm pursuing Bachelor’s degree in **Computer Information and Systems Engineering** from the **NED University of Engineering and Technology**, Karachi, Pakistan.
 I like to explore new technologies and develop software solutions.

 :point_right: Coding enthusiastic